Manoz/split-me/split-me/readme.txt

 For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/theme/split-me) or contact me on Twitter @Manoz or also on Github.

 == Changelog ==

+= 2.4.3 - 29.04.2014 =
+* Background Image if IE < IE 10
+* Fix theme update error
+* CSS and JS minify
+* This theme is now able to receive kittens coming from the moon

 = 2.4 - 15.04.2014 =
 * Tested up to WP 3.9